 The systems used to enable movement within modern agricultural and construction machinery are complex.
 This module will involve learning about the engine, transmission and hydraulic systems.
 These have become increasingly complex in recent years.
 The student will examine the materials used, type of construction and design methodology behind these systems.

 Evaluate appropriate materials, develop problem solving and technical skills and organise and analyses team operations in a vehicles/machinery context.
 This module combines theory and practical experience working with materials used within the industry.

 This module builds upon the practical, technical and personal skills developed in the Academic and Vocational Skills module.
 It will provide a structured work environment for students in which to identify a suitable project, work with their supervisor in developing the project and report on the outcomes.
 Students will be encouraged to develop professional working relationships, manage their own time and workload and provide evidence of this.
 Project management skills will be developed through supporting lectures.
 The module encapsulates the ethos of foundation degrees in providing engagement in a work environment for students to investigate a particular project in relation to a specific industry sector.

-This module deals with data capture from vehicle/machinery systems.
-The subsequent analysis of the available information will enable students to make diagnostic recommendations with respect to ‘User’ and ‘component’ performance.
-Students will also investigate the range and type of sensors used in such data logging systems.
+This module deals with precision solutions for agriculture and the machinery that works within the industry.
+The subsequent analysis of the available information will enable students to make recommendations with respect to productivity and efficiency performance.
+Students will also investigate basic agronomy that forms the base of this subject area.